rubyonracetracks/howto_create_gem/01-initial_commit.md

 # Chapter 1: Initial Commit
+In this chapter, you will start a new Ruby gem and commit the source code to GitHub.

 ## Bundler
 * Reset the Docker container based on one of the rbenv-general Docker images.